adobe/babel-plugin-dynamic-import-override/README.md

 # babel-plugin-dynamic-import-override

-Babel plugin to override every dynamic import and attach catch to it, thus providing error handling when chunk loading will fail.
+Babel plugin that overrides every dynamic import and provides a way to attach successHandler and errorhandler to all dynamic imports.
+Thus providing error handling and success handling when chunk loading will fail or succeed.

 ## Installation